 Although independent dog breeds can be wonderful in some circumstances, most good service and support dogs tend to be touchy-feely dogs who bond strongly with their owners.
 Besides, you are going to end up depending on your dog pretty heavily, so it’ll just work better if you pick one that’ll develop a strong bond with you.

-While the ten breeds discussed above are some of the best breeds for service work, there are plenty of exceptions and you should always try to find a dog who’s well-suited to provide the kind of service you need.
+While the ten breeds discussed above are some of the most common service dog breeds, there are plenty of exceptions and you should always try to find a dog who’s well-suited to provide the kind of service you need.

-For example, Jack Russell terriers aren’t often used as service dogs given their penchant for mischief and independent nature, but I saw an elderly lady at the DMV a few weeks ago who was accompanied by a darling little Jack Russell in a service dog jacket.
+For example, Jack Russell terriers aren’t one of the most common breeds for service dog work, given their penchant for mischief and independent nature, but I saw an elderly lady at the DMV a few weeks ago who was accompanied by a darling little Jack Russell in a service dog jacket.

 I didn’t want to impose, so I didn’t ask her what service her dog performed, but whatever his duties entailed, he carried himself with a sense of purpose and appeared very observant of his mom.
 Unlike many other Jack Russells, who tend to be perpetually scanning the surroundings for potential adventure, this little fella kept his eyes locked on mom the entire time.